Characterizing co-NL by a group action: Non-Deterministic Pointer Machines

 This binary string is of length $\lceil \log(\sizeof{n}) \rceil \times (2 \times (\lceil \log{\sizeof{n}} \rceil \times k)) \times \lceil \log(q) \rceil $, i.e. there exists a $e$ such that this string is of length inferior to $e \times \log(\sizeof{n})^2$.

-Among all the binary string of size $e \times \log(\sizeof{n})^2$, some of them corresponds to configurations, and some of them don't (for instance because the working head is supposed to be in several places at the same time), we will call them \enquote{phantom configurations}.
+Among all the binary strings of size $e \times \log(\sizeof{n})^2$, some correspond to configurations, and some do not (for instance because the working head is supposed to be in several places at the same time) -- we will call them \enquote{phantom configurations}.

-The \emph{configuration graph} of $M$ on input $n$ is simply the graph where configurations are nodes, and there is an edge between two nodes iff there is a transition in $M(n)$ between the two corresponding configurations.
+The \emph{configuration graph} of $M$ on input $n$ is simply the graph where configurations are vertices, and there is an edge between two vertices iff there is a transition in $M(n)$ between the two corresponding configurations.

-\begin{lemma}[Pointer-reduction] For all universally non-deterministic logspace Turing Machine $M$, there exists a \NDPM $T$ such that for all $n$, given a pointer $p_d$ with $\pos{p_d} = j$, $T$ accepts iff the $j$-th bit of the encoding of the computation graph of $M$ on input $n$ is $1$, rejects if it is $0$. \end{lemma}
+\begin{lemma}[Pointer-reduction] For all non-deterministic logspace Turing Machine $M$, there exists a \NDPM $T$ such that for all $n$, given a pointer $p_d$ with $\pos{p_d}=j$, $T$ accepts iff the $j$-th bit of the encoding of the computation graph of $M$ on input $n$ is $1$, rejects if it is $0$. \end{lemma}

-\begin{proof} Recall we use the encoding of the proof of Proposition \ref{proof_stconn} to express the encoding of the configuration graph of $M$.
-Let $T$ proceed as follow :
+\begin{proof} Recall we use the encoding of the proof of Proposition \ref{M_decide} to express the encoding of the configuration graph of $M$.
+The \NDPM $T$ will act as a \enquote{transducer} as follows: